gbmhunter/blog/content/electronics/circuit-design/transmission-lines/microstrips/index.md

 Go to [http://ninja-calc.mbedded.ninja/calc/microstrip-impedance-calculator](http://ninja-calc.mbedded.ninja/calc/microstrip-impedance-calculator) to use an online calculator which uses these above equations (part of NinjaCalc).

-{{< img src="screenshot-microstrip-impedance-calculator-ninjacalc.png" width="945px" caption="A screenshot of the 'Microstrip Impedance' calculator in the NinjaCalc web app."  >}}
+{{% figure src="screenshot-microstrip-impedance-calculator-ninjacalc.png" width="945px" caption="A screenshot of the 'Microstrip Impedance' calculator in the NinjaCalc web app."  %}}

 ## The Equations Altium Uses